Shreya-kudale-19/EmailAI/README.md

-# EmailAI
+# ColdReachAI
-AI-powered cold outreach automation tool that generates personalized sales emails using advanced language models and delivers them via SendGrid.
-EmailAI streamlines outbound sales by reducing manual effort and improving response rates with tailored, human-like email drafts.
+AI-powered cold outreach automation tool that generates personalized cold emails to connect with recruiter's and asking for referral using advanced language models and delivers them via SendGrid.
+EmailAI streamlines outbound professional reach by reducing manual effort and improving response rates with tailored, human-like email drafts.

-EmailAI is designed for teams and individuals who want to automate cold sales outreach in a smart, reliable, and scalable way.
+ColdReachAI is designed for teams and individuals who want to automate cold outreach in a smart, reliable, and scalable way.
 Instead of spending hours crafting emails, EmailAI leverages the Gemini AI model to generate high-quality, context-aware email drafts and integrates with SendGrid for seamless delivery to targeted recipients.

 The project makes it simple to:

-Generate personalized sales emails
+Generate personalized cold emails

-Deliver emails at scale using SendGrid’s enterprise-grade API
+Deliver emails at recruiter using SendGrid’s enterprise-grade API

 Automate repetitive outreach tasks while maintaining a natural, human-like tone